- Get to know and learn from one of South African foremost food experts

 - Spend an immersive foodie weekend indulging in your passion and learning new skills

 - Tips on how to make the best of seasonal produce

 - Common mistakes and how to fix it

 - Easy to follow fail-safe recipes including brand new recipes from Karen’s latest cookbook

 - Enjoy a full weekend in the beating heart of the Karoo’s larder making new friends

 Full weekend – Friday 12h00 until Sunday 12h00.

-Includes all workshops with Theresa de Vries, meals and excursions.
+Includes all workshops with Karen Dudley, meals and excursions.
 Accommodation available to book on request – please send us your accommodation requirements.

 Prince Albert really is the little village that could: drop-dead gorgeous scenery, serenity aplenty, and a foodie community that knows how to make the most of the fantastic produce around them.
 African Relish Cooking school is at the core of this culinary ’hood.
 Opened by Lisa and Philip Key over 10 years ago, the school has become a famous retreat for folks wanting to get a break away from it all and get down to the fun and therapeutic business of cooking and eating.

 Under the guidance of new resident chef, Camilla Comins, the school offers a host of courses, but some of the undisputed favourites are the various visiting chef masterclasses that takes place during the course of the year.
 African Relish invites experts in their respective fields to conduct a masterclass – perfect for those who want enough time to really immerse themselves and master a new skill, be it meat-curing, baking or cooking.